vJourneyman/quartz/content/Episode 167.md

 * John feels this book has not been written for the pre-sales technical track.

 * Andrew got to meet [Chad Sakac](https://www.linkedin.com/in/chadsakac/) at one point.
 There was a good quote about everyone being a leader.
 Someone is looking at you.
 We get more of what we praise.
-Leaders simply have a larger blast radius. [[Chad Sakac]]
+Leaders simply have a larger [[blast radius]]. [[Chad Sakac]]

 * Anyone can send an e-mail to tell someone they did a great job, etc.  Leaders get to do it more visibly in things that encourage more.

 * Anyone can put praise out about good behavior.
 You could very well make someone's day by pointing out something they did that was positive.

-* John believes he got the term "blast radius" from Chad Sakac.
+* John believes he got the term "[[blast radius]]" from Chad Sakac.

 ## 29:25 - Parting Thoughts and What Comes Next